-AIAI, which the U.S. State Department designated as a terrorist group, strengthened after the fall in 1991 of Siad Barre’s military regime and amid the years of lawlessness that ensued.
+AIAI, which the U.S. State Department designated as a terrorist organization, strengthened after the fall in 1991 of Siad Barre’s military regime and amid the years of lawlessness that ensued.

-In 2003, a rift erupted between IAIA’s old guard – who were seeking to establish a new political front – and its younger members, who were seeking to establish fundamental Islamic rule.
-(Al-Shabaab means “the youth.”)
+In 2003, a rift erupted between IAIA’s old guard – who were seeking to establish a new political front – and its younger members (Al-Shabaab, which means “the youth”), who were seeking to establish fundamental Islamic rule.

-That strife led the younger members to ally with a group of Sharia courts – the Islamic Courts Union (ICU) – that were seeking to impose order over a landscape marked by feuding warlords in the capital city.
+That led the latter to ally with a group of sharia courts – the Islamic Courts Union (ICU) – that was seeking to impose order over a landscape marked by feuding warlords in the capital city.

-Working together, the Islamic Courts Union and Al-Shabaab gainied control of Mogadishu in 2006.
+Working together, the ICU and Al-Shabaab succeeded in 2006 in gaining control of Mogadishu.
 That sparked fears in neighboring Ethiopia that violence would spill over there, according to the Council on Foreign Relations.

 Those fears – combined with a request from Somalia’s transitional government – led Ethiopian forces to enter Somalia in December 2006 and to remove the ICU from power.

-And that move inflamed Al-Shabaab, which attacked Ethiopian forces and gained control of parts of central and southern Somalia, according to a 2011 case study by Rob Wise, who was then with the Counterterrorism Program at the Center for Strategic and International Studies.
+That move proved to be a turning point, one that radicalized Al-Shabaab, which attacked Ethiopian forces and gained control of parts of central and southern Somalia, according to a 2011 case study by Rob Wise, who was then with the Counterterrorism Program at the Center for Strategic and International Studies.